William Marling: Early life

 Marling was born in Stroud to Sir Samuel Marling.
 He was educated at Trinity College, Cambridge.

 Marriage

 Marling married Mary Abraham in 1860: they had four sons.

 Succession

-Marling succeeded his father in 1883; and was succeeded by his son in 1919.
+Marling succeeded his father as second baronet of Stanley Park and Sedbury Park in the County of Gloucester in 1883.
+He was succeeded by his son in 1919.

 County office

 Marling was appointed High Sheriff of Gloucestershire in 1888.